gowenrw/SAO_Pin/code/README.md

 # Code

-This is where all the all project related Code / Firmware is located
+This is where all the all project related Code / Firmware would be located...
+But this project HAS NO CODE.

 ## File Structure